Taroona High School: Geography and geology

 Taroona High School is located in Taroona on the shore of the Derwent River.
 A small sandy beach on the northeast side is called Dixons Beach.
 A creek runs in a north east direction north of the buildings and main oval, and meets the sea between the car park and the archery field.
 This is called School Creek.
 To the south of the school campus is its access road, Meath Avenue and Melinga Place.
 The rock beneath the school is Paleogene sandstone and conglomerate.
 A boulder bed formed in the Paleogene makes up the point.
 A bed of tuff just to the south of A block heads east-northeast to the coast and southwest inland.
 The whole region north from Belhaven Avenue to School Creek is unstable ground undergoing a slow moving landslide called "School Creek Landslide".
 This started hundreds of years ago before there were any buildings constructed.
 Movement to the northwest is happening, the tennis court moved about 40 mm in 11 years, and a survey marker near the road entrance has shifted 0.4 m since 1961.
 Several smaller landslips are parasitic or nearby.
-These are the Archery Field Landslip, north of the creek; the Dixons Beach Landslip and Carpark Landslip which moved a couple of meters in the late 1980s; and Channel Highway Landslip between the Channel Highway and the primary school.
+These are the Archery Field Landslip, north of the creek; the Dixons Beach Landslip and Carpark Landslip which moved a couple of metres in the late 1980s; and Channel Highway Landslip between the Channel Highway and the primary school.
 The soil in the area is highly reactive expanding and contracting with changes in water content.
-The situation is boing monitored with a real time inclinometer, and a vibrating wire piezometer, as well as survey markers and a GPS station to see where the school moves.
+The situation is being monitored with a real time inclinometer, and a vibrating wire piezometer, as well as survey markers and a GPS station to see where the school moves.